Gi60s/full-stack-dev/docs-src/javascript.md

 - Double quotes or single quotes are fine and have identical results.
 (I prefer single so that I don't have to hold the shift button.)

-- Semi-colons are placed at the end of the *Expression Statement*.
+- Semi-colons are placed at the end of the *Expression Statement* and are mostly optional.

 ## Console Logging